You have a long hike in a couple of weeks, and what should you expect? Will you able to cover those 50 or 100 miles that you’ve set out to hike?

 Pack as light as possible

 First and foremost, you should pack as light as possible!
-As mentioned above, you’ll spend more energy if packed heavy, and your efficiency will drop if you don’t plan ahead.
+As mentioned above, you’ll spend more energy if packed heavy, and your efficiency will drop if you don’t plan.

-Only take items that you will absolutely need.
-However, do not leave out items that will be genuinely useful to you throughout the hike – the added weight is the sacrifice that you need to be willing to take, but no more than necessary.
+Only take items that you will need.
+However, do not leave out items that will be genuinely useful to you throughout the hike—the added weight is the sacrifice that you need to be willing to make, but no more than necessary.

 Pick an easier route

 Remember that difficult terrain makes you slower?
-Well, to go faster and cover more distance, you should pick easier routes and avoid dramatic changes in the slope.
+To go faster and cover more distance, you should pick easier routes and avoid dramatic changes in the slope.

-Take a flatter route even if it means that you’ll need to walk a couple of miles more.
+Take a flatter route, even if you must walk more miles.
 However, don’t overestimate the benefits of choosing easy terrain – even if the alternative route seems easier, it may actually make you lose time.
 Whether an easier route will benefit or harm you will depend on the terrain, and an experienced hiker should be able to determine which route is optimal.

 Wear good footwear

 Your footwear should be light, breathable, comfortable, and supportive.
-Sweaty or aching feet will make the journey a hell for you.
+Sweaty or aching feet will make the journey hell.

-Aside from picking a good pair of shoes, make sure to use high-quality socks and insoles.
+Aside from picking a good pair of shoes, use high-quality socks and insoles.

 Start early